thewoolleyman/npm-shrinkwrap-helper/README.md

 1. If you get any errors, especially "extraneous" errors, see the "HANDLING ERRORS" section below, then start over.
 1. Commit ***BUT DON'T PUSH YET*** that new shrinkwrap file.
+1. ***UPDATE:***  Recent versions of NPM (>= 3.7 ???) seem to have resolved
+   the "flapping `resolved` entries" problem, so if you never see any changes from the below steps, you can safely skip them and push now.
 1. Again, remove (or backup) your `node_modules` directory, and do another `npm i`.
 This time, it will use your shrinkwrap file to install, instead of the package.json.